• Posts by Steven M. Silva

 A new decision out of the Northern District of California applying the “final action” standards of Pakdel v.
 City and County of San Francisco has come out – with the District Court concluding that even under Pakdel’s “relatively modest” standard, a landowner seeking to develop their property must still actually receive a final decision on the merits of their proposal before filing a takings claim in federal court.
 The new case is DiVittorio v.
 County of Santa Clara, and the opinion by the Hon.
 Beth Labson Freeman helps further clarify the steps a landowner must satisfy before availing themselves of the federal court system ...

-California Eminent Domain Report is a one-stop resource for everything new and noteworthy in eminent domain in California.
-We cover all aspects of eminent domain in California, including condemnation, inverse condemnation and regulatory takings.
-We also keep track of current cases, project announcements, budget issues, legislative reform efforts and report on all major California eminent domain conferences and seminars.
+California Eminent Domain Report is a one-stop resource for everything new and noteworthy in eminent domain.
+We cover all aspects of eminent domain, including condemnation, inverse condemnation and regulatory takings.
+We also keep track of current cases, project announcements, budget issues, legislative reform efforts and report on all major eminent domain conferences and seminars in the Western United States.

 Stay Connected